 September is Kicking Month

-If there is one skill that most differentiates the fast swimmers from the not-so-fast swimmers, it would be the strength of the kick.
+If there is one skill that most differentiates fast swimmers from not-so-fast swimmers, it would be strength of the kick.
 Because we believe focusing on the legs is one of the best ways to improve as a swimmer, we have made kicking an integral part of our weekly KISD training rotation.
-All month long, we will insert one kicking set into every coached practice.
+This entire month, we will insert one kicking set into every coached practice.
 It could be with zoomers, long fins, no fins, with board or without, but everyday we will offer an opportunity to increase leg strength and ankle flexibility.

 The kick plays a huge role in overall speed because it provides four important functions: